Section 15 – Equality rights

 In Cunningham v.
 Alberta (Aboriginal Affairs and Northern Development),2009 ABCA 239, the Alta.
 Court of Appeal found that registration as a status Indian is an analogous ground, though the Supreme Court declined to rule on the issue, deciding that there was no discrimination in any event.
 In Taypotat, supra, without there having been argument or evidence from the parties, the Supreme Court was unprepared to accept that “Aboriginality-residence” encompasses residence on reserve based solely on “a simple mirror inference” from the fact of residence off reserve being protected (paragraph 26).
 However, this does not preclude a claimant in the future establishing that on-reserve residence constitutes an analogous ground.

-It is also important to look to lower court decisions as well as to grounds set out in human rights legislation for other possible analogous grounds, such as family status.
+It is also important to look to lower court decisions as well as to grounds set out in human rights legislation for other possible analogous grounds, such as family status or gender identity or expression.

 The Supreme Court has held that the following are not analogous grounds: